Cheukting/py03_101/README.md

 ## Exercise 2 - Reading a file and handling error

-Now, we will read a registration list as a txt file and check if name is on that list.
+Now, we will read a registration list as a text file and check if name is on that list.
 First of all, for using file io in Rust, we need to include some crates:

 ```
 use std::fs::File;